debasishbsws/docker-in-practice/docker-in-practice-2.md

 - **Sharing data between containers**: You can use a volume to share data between multiple containers.
 This can be useful if you have multiple containers that need access to the same data, such as a web server and a database.
 - **Mounting a host directory as a volume**: You can use a Volume to mount a host directory as a volume inside the container.
 This allows you to access data on the host machine from within the container or to share data between the container and the host.

+**There are 3 types of Docker volume we have:**

+### Named Volume:

-To create a volume, you can use the `docker volume create` command.
+To create a named volume, you can use the `docker volume create` command.
 For example, to create a volume called `my-data`, you can use the following command:

 ```bash
 docker volume create my-data
 ```

-To use a volume with a Docker container, you can use the `-v` or `--volume` flag when running the `docker run` command.
+To use a named volume with a Docker container, you can use the `-v` or `--volume` flag when running the `docker run` command.
 The `-v` flag takes a `volume-name:container-dir` argument.

 For example, to mount the `/app/data` directory on the host machine as the `/data` directory in the container, you can use the following command: